 - On the "Pay to the Order of" line, write "U.S. Department of Homeland Security” (not “USDHS” or “DHS”).

 - Write in numbers the exact dollar amount of the fee for the service you are requesting.
 In the example, the amount is "$725.00."

-- Spell out the exact dollar amount of the fee for the service you are requesting.
+- Spell out the exact dollar amount of the fee.
 The "cents" portion of the amount should be written as a fraction over 100.
 In this example, the amount is "Seven hundred twenty-five and 00/100."

 - Write a brief description of the purpose of your payment.
 In this example, it is "N-400 application and biometric services fee."
 Include the applicant’s name on the memo line if it is not on the check itself (for example, if you are paying the fee for your child).

 - Sign the check using your legal name.